product

 AbsInt

-AbsInt provides advanced development tools for embedded systems, and tools for validation, verification and certification of safety-critical software.
 Absint tools are based on a generic and generative framework which allows an extremely quick, sound and flexible response to customer needs.

 Astrée

 Astrée primarily targets embedded applications as found in aeronautics, earth transportation, medical instrumentation, nuclear energy, and space flight.
-Nevertheless, it can just as well be used to analyze any structured C programs, handwritten or generated, with complex memory usages, dynamic memory allocation, and recursion.
+Nevertheless, it can just as well be used to analyze any structured C/C++ programs, handwritten or generated, with complex memory usages, dynamic memory allocation, and recursion.

 StackAnalyzer